 Diabetic retinopathy is detected by a comprehensive eye examination.
 This may include:

 Visual acuity test: Your vision is tested using an eye chart to determine the smallest letters visible at distance.

 Pupil dilation: drops are used to dilate the pupil, to enable a thorough examination of the retina.
 After the examination, close-up vision may remain blurred for several hours.

 Optos wide-field fundus imaging: a wide-angle camera is used to image the entire retina.

-Fundus fluorescein angiography (FFA): This is an imaging technique in which fluorescein dye is injected into the arm of the patient, allowing the blood vessels of the retina to be visualised.
+Fluorescent angiography (FFA): This is an imaging technique in which a fluorescent dye is injected into the arm of the patient, allowing the blood vessels of the retina to be visualised.
 This is an effective method of assessing the severity of diabetic retinopathy.